kevin-tofu/KalmanFilter_in_C/README.md

 A simple and accurate Kalman filter implementation.

+## Features
 1. It works stably even for float16 matrices.
- Because this implementation uses sqrt decomposition.
+ Because this implementation uses UD-decomposition.

 2. It does NOT depend on the other external library,
  only using orignal matrix operation library.